mottaquikarim/PYTH2/src/Topics/essential_terminology.md

 # OR

 """
 ingredients is a collection of ingredient names, numerical amounts, and units like so:

 ingredients =
   'butter', 0.5, 'tbsp'
-  'sugar', 2, 'ounces'
   'flour', 1.5, 'cups'
+  'milk', 2, 'ounces'

+for each ingredient...
-if unit for 'butter' == 'tbsp' then... convert numerical amount of 'tbsp' to 'grams' if not, continue to next use case if unit for 'butter' == 'ounces' then... convert numerical amount of 'ounces' to 'grams' if not, continue to next use case if unit for 'butter' == 'cups' then... convert numerical amount of 'cups' to 'grams'
+if unit for ingredient == 'tbsp' then... convert numerical amount of 'tbsp' to 'grams' if not, continue to next use case

+if unit for ingredient == 'cups' then... convert numerical amount of 'ounces' to 'mL' if not, continue to next use case

+if unit for ingredient == 'ounces' then... convert numerical amount of 'cups' to 'grams'

 repeat above use cases for 'sugar' repeat above use cases for 'flour'

-This gets more complicated if you consider correct solid vs. liquid units for different ingredients!
 """
 ```